 RECOMMENDED: Most romantic restaurants in San Francisco

-If you've booked a daytime first-date, there aren’t many places more magical than Golden Gate Park.
-You can always plan easy activities like boating on Stow Lake, wandering the botanical gardens and having a romantic picnic before visiting the Conservatory of Flowers, or just spend an hour wandering hand in hand through the gorgeous trails.
-Our favorite?
-Visit the observation tower at the de Young—you don't need a museum ticket to check out the dramatic view.
+If you've booked a daytime date, there aren’t many places more magical than Golden Gate Park.
+Choose activities like boating on Stow Lake and wandering the botanical gardens on the fly or plan ahead for a romantic picnic before visiting some of the park’s most beloved landmarks, such as the 140-year old Conservatory of Flowers.
+On our to-do list?
+Heading to the top of the observation tower at the de Young—you don't need a museum ticket to check out the dramatic view.

-Making dinner for someone is a commitment, but cooking with someone can be an amazing ice-breaker, especially if you choose a class that includes wine pairings.
-The Mission's newest cooking school offers hands-on classes for the aspiring home cook (and your date) including everything from Indian street food and pickling to the wonders of wontons and celebration cakes.
+Making dinner for someone is a commitment, but cooking with them can be an amazing way to connect, especially if you choose a class that includes wine pairings.
+This Mission cooking school offers hands-on classes for aspiring home cooks including how to make everything from Indian street food and pickled vegetables to wonderful wontons and festive cakes.

-This hidden gem has a small-town feel with some serious techy upgrades you didn’t even know you wanted.
-For the selfie-obsessed, touch-pad screens take three photos of each guest, then copies each face onto animations that do things like cry after an embarrassing streak of gutter balls.
+This hidden gem has a small-town feel with some serious tech upgrades you didn’t even know you wanted.
+For the selfie-obsessed, touch-pad screens take photos of each guest and projects them onto fun animations that do things like cry after an embarrassing streak of gutter balls.
 The food is typical bowling alley fare (hot dogs, pizza, and fries), but the chicken wings are a must-have.

 Meet up at the Ferry Building, grab a snack at the non-profit women entrepreneur-supporting La Cocina, Japanese takeaway at Delica or a sweet treat at the Donut Farm, and head for the dock.
 The Sausalito ferry is much more than just commuter transportation: spending some time on the Bay can be a beautiful opportunity to snuggle up to your bae.
 While in quaint Sausalito, rent a couple of bikes and play tourist on a mini-vacay built for two.